MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 ---

-# Add users to a project or team
+# Add users to a team or project

 [!INCLUDE [version-all](../../includes/version-all.md)]

-You add users to a project or team who you want to provide access to a project or team.
-You add them to specific projects to automate permission assignments based on default or custom security groups.
-Typically, you add contributors to the project Contributors group.
-You add them to specific teams to support team-specific tools, such as the Team Members widget and sprint capacity planning tools.
+You add users to a team or project so they can contribute to the project or team.
+Adding them to a team or project automatically adds them to the Contributors group for the project.
+As a member of the Contributors group, they automatically are granted permissions to most features needed to contribute.
+By adding them to a team, you also add them to team-specific tools, such as the team security group, Team Members widget, and sprint capacity planning tools.

 If you're new to Azure DevOps, you may want to familiarize yourself with the information provided in these articles: